 7. Which Is the Best – Manual or Automated?

 You will come across a number of automated tools to perform mobile app tests, but you should not underestimate manual testing.
-Use automated tools while testing a large set of recurring data sets and while running the frequent test cases.
+Use test automation tools while testing a large set of recurring data sets and while running the frequent test cases.

 8. Keep a Tab on the OSs and Their Latest Upgrades

 Developers should also test the upgrades.
 Very often, the OSs are upgraded.
 So no mobile app developers wants his or her app to become obsolete with the very new upgrade, simply because they were not aware of the new upgrade.

 9. Some more Know-Hows on Mobile App Tests